Updated on Feb 27, 2023

 In the century of videos, a PowerPoint presentation with vivid videos as side dishes does seem a cut above the old-school ones.
 But you might come across the error message “PowerPoint cannot insert a video from the selected file” while adding a video to PowerPoint-and the video is alright because you’ve checked it already.
-If you have no idea about the reason but would care for an easy solution, this PowerPoint video converter can be your key to easily inserting videos.
+If you have no idea what the reason could be but would care for an easy solution, this PowerPoint video converter can be your key to easily inserting videos.
 Download it now and see how to easily fix the PowerPoint crashes when inserting videos issue.

 Whatever the version it is, PowerPoint supports certain types of video formats, thus not all videos can be directly inserted into PowerPoint.
 Adding unsupported videos into PPTX will bring about error messages like what’s shown on the left picture.
 But we can still implement the video inserting, by changing video format to a PowerPoint-friendly type, or installing the proper codec as required.

 Supported video formats: .asf,.avi,.mp4,.m4v,.mov,.mpg or .mpeg,.swf,.wmv.

 PowerPoint of later versions: Video encoded with H.264 video + AAC audio, wrapped in MP4 container (.mp4)

 Free HD Video Converter Factory can get your videos easily converted to PowerPoint-friendly formats at a fast speed.
 Before we start, please free downloadfree download and install this video to PowerPoint converter on your PC.
 Then follow the guide below to fix the PowerPoint cannot insert video from the selected file issue.

 Install and install WonderFox Free HD Video Converter Factory, open Converter and click “Add Files” button to load videos you want to convert into the program.
 Then define the output file folder at the bottom of the program (inverted triangle icon).